-\$27B IN PAYMENTS to over 359,000 local businesses located across the United States
+\$21B IN PAYMENTS by MPA member companies to over 260,000 local businesses located across the United States.

-\$250,000 PER DAY is contributed to the local economy on average by a major motion picture shooting on location. \$150,000 PER DAY on average by a single one-hour television episode shooting on location.
-The industry contributes significantly to the nation's overall economy. \$226B IN SALES in 2020.
-If the industry was a country, its GDP would rank 47th in the world according to World Bank nominal 2020 data.
+Each dot represents a business \$250,000 PER DAY is contributed to the local economy on average by a major motion picture shooting on location. \$150,000 PER DAY on average by a single one-hour television on average by a single one-hour television episode shooting on location.
+The industry contributes significantly to the nation's overall economy. \$261B in sales in 2021.
+If the industry was a country, its GDP would rank 46th in the world according to World Bank nominal 2021 data.
 The industry increases the tax base.

-\$31B IN PUBLIC REVENUES
+\$29B IN PUBLIC REVENUES

-generated from sales taxes on goods, state income taxes, and federal taxes including income tax, unemployment, Medicare and Social Security, based on direct employment in the industry. \$6.5B in additional public revenues generated from corporate income taxes
+generated from sales taxes on goods, state income taxes, and federal taxes including income tax, unemployment, Medicare and Social Security, based on direct employment in the industry. \$8.9B in additional public revenues generated from corporate income taxes

 The industry is highly competitive around the world.

-\$17.3B IN EXPORTS
+\$14.4B IN EXPORTS

-\$9.6B IN TRADE SURPLUS
+\$7B in trade surplus

 The industry generated a positive balance of trade in every major market in the world.

 EXPORTS

-2.3x
+2x

 IMPORTS

 The industry runs a trade surplus larger than each of the telecommunications, transportation, insurance, and health related services sectors.

-3% OF THE TOTAL U.S. TRADE SURPLUS IN SERVICES Methodology Jobs & Wages Supported by the Industry Sourced from detailed U.S. Bureau of Labor Statistics (BLS) employment data.
+3% OF THE TOTAL U.S. TRADE SURPLUS IN SERVICES

+Jobs & Wages Supported by the Industry Sourced from detailed U.S. Bureau of Labor Statistics (BLS) employment data.
 Direct jobs are calculated from classification codes fully associated with the film and TV industry, as well as industry-related jobs and wages from codes partially associated with the industry estimated by using adjustment factors based on SIC-NAICS bridges, and other updates.
 Total jobs are calculated using the RIMS II economic model of the U.S. Bureau of Economic Analysis (BEA), which captures indirect/induced effects, i.e. jobs and wages that rely on the industry, and some additional film/TV employment in other industries (e.g. retail).
-The current analysis is based on their latest model (2012 U.S. Benchmark I-O Data and 2018 Regional Data).
-The national average comes from the BLS Quarterly Census of Employment and Wages (2020 Annual Wages per Employee).
+The current analysis is based on their latest model (2012 U.S. Benchmark I-O Data and 2020 Regional Data).
+The national average comes from the BLS Quarterly Census of Employment and Wages (2021 Annual Wages per Employee).
 Businesses Making Up the Industry Calculated based on Dun & Bradstreet business listings data by SIC classification code.
-Payments Made by the Industry Calculated using (1) submissions received from seven major studios covering vendor payments in the U.S. for the applicable year; (2) analysis of overall data on film and TV production by the U.S. film and TV industry.
+Payments Made by MPA Member Companies Aggregate of submissions received from seven major studios covering vendor payments in the U.S. for the applicable year.
 Tax Revenues Generated by the Industry Calculated by applying the appropriate national and local tax rates to wages and taxable vendor payments.
-Corporate taxes calculated based on information in annual reports from companies within the industry (2020).
-Information on federal and state current and deferred income tax figures were used where available, or total income tax if that was the only figure reported.
+Corporate taxes calculated based on information in annual reports from companies within the industry (2021).
+Information on federal and state current and deferred income tax figures were used where available, or were estimated for the US based on total income tax if that was the only figure reported.
 Contribution to the Overall Economy Sourced from Census estimates of annual revenues from employer firms for the applicable classification codes.
 International Trade Sourced from the Bureau of Economic Analysis (BEA) report on U.S. Trade in Services, By Type of Service.
 Includes licenses to reproduce and/or distribute, rights to use, and "audiovisual originals" categories for movies and television programming.
-2020 data is non-disclosable, so 2019 data presented.
-Please note that this data is impacted by the beginning of the COVID-19 Pandemic (2020)